-The Elan Valley Reservoirs offer incredible scenery; a photographer and hikers delight!
+The Elan Valley Reservoirs offer incredible scenery; a photographer and hiker's delight!
 There are 6 dams to explore; Craig Goch, Garreg Ddu, Pen y Garreg, Caban Coch, Claerwen and Dol y Mynach.
-The dams, reservoirs and 73 mile aqueduct of the Elan Valley were built a hundred years ago to supply desperately needed clean water to Birmingham.
-It was an epic feat of civil engineering set within an area of outstanding scenic beauty.
+The dams, reservoirs and 73-mile aqueduct of the Elan Valley were built over 100 hundred years ago to supply desperately-needed clean water to Birmingham.
+It was an epic feat of civil engineering, set within an area of outstanding scenic beauty.

 Set within a 90-acre farm in Mid Wales, Hush Hush Glamping provides the perfect place to truly relax and unwind.
 Located at 1,300ft above sea level, Hare’s Form overlooks the spectacular Radnor Valley and Black Mountains in company of friendly alpacas, sheep, red kites and the occasional deer.
 Sleep under the stars and wake up to nature in this stunning dark sky area.

 A 45-minute drive from Hush Hush Glamping takes you straight to the Elan Valley Visitor's Centre.